Liparis nervosa is

 pseudobulbs.
 Leaves are broad, oblong, and acuminate, measuring

-5-12cm in length.
+5-12cm long.
 Flower stalks of 15-30cm in height bear 5-10 dark

 purple flowers in a racemose manner; the sepals are lanceolate,

-the surface.
+surface.
 Bloom time: June-July. |